 On this page

-In the Netherlands, we issue visas to people from outside the European Union (EU) looking to start a business.
-This startup visa is a residence permit which is valid for a maximum of one year.
+The Netherlands issues visa to people from outside the European Union (EU) looking to start a business.
+The startup visa is a residence permit which is valid for a maximum of one year.
 In this year, you'll be expected to produce or introduce an innovative new product or service under the guidance of an experienced facilitator.
-Also see the guide for launching an innovative start-up in the Netherlands.
+Also see the article Orange Carpet: launching an innovative start-up in the Netherlands.

 The startup visa scheme makes it possible for ambitious entrepreneurs from outside the EU, EEA or Switzerland to apply for a temporary residence permit for the Netherlands.
 This is referred to as a start-up visa.
 The start-up visa scheme allows entrepreneurs for a maximum of one year to get an innovative new business off the ground.
 It is mandatory to receive guidance from an experienced facilitator.
 This support helps you to grow from a startup into a fully fledged business.
 It is a win-win situation for the entrepreneur and Dutch society at large: you have a successful business, and the Dutch economy benefits.